chrisfrank/rack-reducer/README.md

 end
 ```

-#### Delegating to query objects
-TODO

 #### Dynamically setting Reducer's initial dataset
-Rack::Reducer's mixin style only lets you target one dataset for reduction.
+Rack::Reducer's mixin style only lets you target one initial dataset for
-If you need different initial data in different contexts, and don't want to
+reduction.
+If you need different initial datasets in different contexts, use
-determine that data via filters, you can use the functional style:
+the functional style:

 ```ruby
 # app/controllers/artists_controller.rb